hUwUtao/hoyokagami/README.md

     Make sure the http directory have:

     - `_latest` (which will point to the `*.tar.zst` file, relatively, this is good for caching at the edge)

+    Now you have the download directory which contain both `_latest` and the archive file, put that directory path in `dispatch.txt`.
+If you unsure what to fill in, read below

+- ### Run the script (not in the `bin` please)

 ## How to redistribute